Is THCA Real Weed? The Scientific Truth About Raw Cannabis

 Table of Contents

-• THCA Is Raw Cannabis That Becomes THC When Heated
+• THCA Is Raw Cannabis That Becomes Potent When Heated

 • All Cannabis Plants Produce THCA, Not THC